Casey Mears: Hendrick Motorsports (2007–08)

+Richard Childress Racing (2009)

 On August 23, 2008, Mears was announced as the driver of Richard Childress Racing's No. 07 Jack Daniel's Chevrolet Impala SS.
 The previous driver of the car, Clint Bowyer, would drive the team's new No. 33 General Mills Chevrolet Impala SS.
 In his first season at RCR, Mears notched two top-ten finishes.
 After Mears struggled during the first seven races of the year, Richard Childress switched the crew chiefs for Harvick and Mears' cars, hoping for a better performance from the two drivers.
 The switch seemed to work for both parties.

 On October 21, 2009, it was announced that Mears would be getting his third crew chief of the season, starting at Talladega.
 Todd Berrier would be moving to the No. 31 team in place of Scott Miller.
 Doug Randolph took over as the crew chief on the No. 07.
-This move was made primarily because the future of the 07 was uncertain, and Childress wanted to keep Berrier in the family.
+This move was made primarily because the future of the No. 07 was uncertain, and Childress wanted to keep Berrier in the family.
 After the switch, Mears struggled with his new crew chief and had the best finish of nineteenth at Homestead.
 Mears was released by Richard Childress Racing following the 2009 season.

+Various teams (2010)

-It was announced on January 20, 2010, that Mears would drive the No. 90 Key Motorsports Chevrolet.
+It was announced on January 20, 2010, that Mears would drive the No. 90 Keyed-Up Motorsports Chevrolet.
 Mears failed to qualify for the 2010 Daytona 500, ending a starting streak of 252 consecutive races; this was Mears' first DNQ of his career.
 Mears also failed to qualify for Fontana, Las Vegas, and Atlanta.
 After qualifying for Martinsville was rained out, and the team did not qualify, Mears was released by the team.
 Following his release from Key Motorsports, Joe Gibbs announced that Mears would be on standby status while JGR driver Denny Hamlin recovered from ACL surgery; however, Hamlin did not require a replacement, and therefore Mears did not drive in either of the two races.
 Beginning on April 27, 2010, Mears briefly became the driver for Tommy Baldwin's No. 36 team.
 On May 13, 2010, Mears was announced as the temporary replacement driver for the No. 83 Team Red Bull at Dover, replacing a sick Brian Vickers.

 During the June race at Michigan International Speedway, while racing near the back of the field, Mears wrecked his Team Red Bull teammate, Scott Speed.
 Speed went on to finish 28th, and Mears finished 36th.
 Following the race, Speed was critical of the incident, and Mears was soon replaced by Reed Sorenson.
 Mears returned to TBR beginning with the Lenox Industrial Tools 301 at New Hampshire Motor Speedway on June 27, 2010, where he finished 29th, only two laps down.